If you are short and curvy, finding flattering outfits can be a challenge.

 The two primary goals of styling a petite and curvy woman are to elongate your short frame and wear clothes that can make you look taller and leaner.

 Your best assets are your full bust, and, if you happen to have an hourglass shape, you may also have a slender waist, compared to your hips.

 The best way to dress a curvy girl is to draw attention to your face and highlight your assets (your beautiful bustline) in a tasteful way while distracting from anything you do not want the eye to focus on (heavier midsection, bigger hips, and bigger thighs.)

 Wear Dresses with Defined Waistlines

 As trendy (and fun) as oversized dresses and silhouettes are right now, they aren’t the best option to wear when you’re short and curvy.

-That’s why dresses that have a defined waistline are a better option, like this Petite Printed Round Hem Dress $69.00)
+That’s why dresses that have a defined waistline are a better option, like this Petite Maxi Dress ($79.00)

-Anytime you’re trying on dresses, try to look for options that have some detailing around the waistline to make the most of this, like this Cutout Midi Dress ($120.00).
+Anytime you’re trying on dresses, try to look for options that have some detailing around the waistline to make the most of it.

 Wear High Rise